![]() |

-At this point in the novel, Leviathan Wakes's two main protagonists (the internationally wanted spaceship captain James Holden, and the disgraced former police detective Josephus Miller) have narrowly escaped a deadly alien bioweapon deliberately released on the astroid Eros by the shadowy interplanetary corporation Protogen.
-Now, as Miller takes refuge in Holden’s stolen space ship (a heavily armed state-of-the-art Martian corvette named the Rocinante), the characters all contemplate an increasingly uncertain future in which Protogen's new bioweapon will likely be unleashed on the majority of humanity.
+In the scene in question, the two main protagonists of the story (the internationally wanted spaceship captain James Holden, and the disgraced former police detective Josephus Miller) have narrowly escaped a deadly alien bioweapon deliberately released on the astroid Eros by the shadowy interplanetary corporation Protogen.
+Now, as Miller takes refuge in Holden’s stolen space ship (a heavily armed state-of-the-art Martian corvette bearing the interestingly familiar name the Rocinante), the characters all contemplate an increasingly uncertain future in which Protogen's new bioweapon will likely be unleashed against the majority of humanity.

-Yet in spite of these differing origins and backgrounds, Holden watches as each of his crew find in one another's company a community that transcends the deadly conflict now unfolding outside their ship.
-Specifically, as Holden listens to Miller tell the group a lengthy story about an outlandish arrest he was once hired to make during his many years as a for-profit police officer, the text reads:
+Yet in spite of these differing origins and conflicted identities, Holden watches as each of his crew find in one another's company a community that transcends the deadly conflict unfolding outside their ship.
+Specifically, as Holden listens to Miller tell the group a lengthy story about an outlandish arrest the detective was once hired to make during his many years as one of Ceres's many for-profit police officers, the text reads:

 The story was amusing enough, and the detective's dry delivery suited it well, but Holden only half listened.
 He watched his crew, saw the tension falling from their faces and shoulders.
 He and Amos were both from Earth, though if he had to guess, he'd say Amos had forgotten about his home world the first time he'd shipped out.
 Alex was from Mars and clearly still loved it.
 One bad mistake on either side, and both planets might be radioactive rubble by the end of dinner.
 But right now they were just friends, having a meal together.
 It was right.
 It was what Holden had to keep fighting for. (p.368)

 Leviathan Wakes (whose author, James S.A.
-Corey, is the shared pen name of writers Daniel Abraham and Ty Franck) is a book which I've occasionally seen cited as an example of the Grimdark sub-genre of science fiction--a body of literature which prides itself in its rejection of traditionally heroic characters in favor of a more morally fraught and (according to the genre's proponents) realistic view of human nature.
+Corey, is the shared pen name of writers Daniel Abraham and Ty Franck) is a book which I've occasionally seen cited as an example of the Grimdark sub-genre of science fiction and fantasy--a body of literature which prides itself in its rejection of traditionally heroic characters in favor of figures demonstrating a more overtly violent and (according to the genre's proponents) realistic view of human nature.
 However I think that this scene demonstrates how the moral grittiness for which Leviathan Wakes is famous extends deeper than the book’s grimly dystopian setting and frequently violent plot.

 At its core, Leviathan Wakes is a story about the dangers of abstracting people into symbols, with the book's antagonists repeatedly shown to be individuals motivated not by any single ideology or belief system, but instead the ironically abstract notion of abstraction itself.
-Over and over again, the villains of Leviathan Wakes are characters who, regardless of their stated goals or ideologies, routinely choose to conceptualize their chosen enemies as symbols rather than people, in the process often arranging for the deaths of millions in the name of vast ambitions which they themselves struggle to accurately describe.
-Meanwhile the protagonists of this story are people who, without ever ignoring their own unique backgrounds and identities, are still able to recognize in one another a shared experience of humanity that proves more real than the ideological propaganda surrounding them.
+Over and over again, the villains of Leviathan Wakes are characters who routinely choose to conceptualize their chosen enemies as symbols rather than people--in the process often arranging for the deaths of millions in the name of vast ambitions that are themselves little more than myths.
+Meanwhile as the above scene demonstrates, the protagonists of this story are people who by contrast are able to recognize in one another a shared experience of humanity that proves more real than the ideological propagandas that would otherwise divide them.

-Meanwhile, millions of kilometers away, the other half of this novel's two protagonists, Josephus Miller, is introduced in what at first seems a comparatively lower-stakes context.
-Having for several decades worked as a police officer for Star Helix Security (one of the many for-profit contractors who claim to maintain law on the subterranean colony on Ceres), Miller's half of this story begins when he is one day assigned an unusual missing person's case that strains even his exceedingly flexible moral compass.
-Julie Mao, the adult daughter of one of the wealthiest men in the solar system, Jules Pierre Mao, has recently had a falling out with her father, and for this reason this man has offered to bribe Miller's boss at Star Helix, Captain Shaddid, to have one of her detectives locate his daughter, verify her safety, and then (regardless of what Julie personally has to say about any of this) "escort" her to his privately run corporate station located on Earth's moon.
+Meanwhile, millions of kilometers away, the novel's other protagonist, Josephus Miller, is introduced via a narrative that at first seems to unfold on a much smaller scope.
+Having for several decades worked as a police officer for Star Helix Security (one of the many for-profit contractors who claim to maintain law on a subterranean colony built into the side of the astroid Ceres), Miller's half of this story begins when he is one day assigned an unusual missing person's case that strains even his exceedingly flexible moral compass.
+Julie Mao, the adult daughter of one of the wealthiest men in the solar system, Jules Pierre Mao, has recently had a falling out with her father, and for this reason the elder Mao has offered to bribe Miller's boss at Star Helix, Captain Shaddid, to have one of her detectives locate his daughter, verify her safety, and then (regardless of what she personally has to say about any of this) "escort" her to his privately run corporate station located on Earth's moon.

-As Miller grimly reflects to Shaddid, this job is less a true missing person's case as it is a glorified kidnapping operation, with Jules Pierre Mao having effectively hired Star Helix to use their resources to abduct this woman in exchange for payment.
-Yet due to how Miller has long ago abandoned any illusions as to the moral integrity of his job, he nevertheless throws himself into the minutiae of this new case with only slight qualms about its ethical implications.
-In the moment when Miller accepts this assignment from Shaddid, the text reads:
+As Miller grimly reflects to Shaddid upon being notified of his new assignment, this job is less a true missing person's case as it is a glorified kidnapping operation, with Jules Pierre Mao having hired Star Helix to use their resources to abduct his daughter in exchange for payment.
+Yet due to how Miller has long ago abandoned any illusions as to the moral integrity of his job as a police officer, he soon throws himself into the minutiae of this new case with only slight qualms about its ethical implications.

 A strange knot had tied itself in his guts.
 He'd been working on Ceres security for thirty years, and he hadn't started with many illusions in place.
 The joke was that Ceres didn't have laws--it had police.
 His hands weren't any cleaner than Captain Shaddid's.
 Sometimes people fell out airlocks.
 Sometimes evidence vanished from the lockers.
 It wasn't so much that it was right or wrong as that it was justified.
 You spent your life in a stone bubble with your food, your water, your air shipped in from places so distant you could barely find them with a telescope, and a certain moral flexibility was necessary.
 But he'd never had to take a kidnap job before. (p.24)

-Running in parallel to all of this is the story of Miller's search for Julie Mao, which in spite of its smaller scope similarly comes to dramatize the contrasting ways in which one single person's identity and actions can be interpreted.
-Initially only approaching this "missing person's case" with a detached professionalism that comes from decades spent doing similarly questionable work, Miller soon uncovers evidence that Julie may in fact be in real danger.
-Not only does his investigation of this woman's life on Ceres soon reveal that she has mysteriously vanished from her apartment (having last been seen boarding a small cargo ship bearing the suspiciously familiar name of the Scopuli), but when Miller breaks into Julie's private files, he uncovers a message sent to her by her mother in which this woman demands that her daughter return to the family's expensive home on Earth's moon, all while making cryptic references to the Canterbury's destruction many weeks before this event had occurred.
+Running in parallel to all of this is the story of Miller's search for Julie Mao, which in spite of its smaller scope similarly dramatizes the contrasting ways in which one single person's identity and actions can be misinterpreted when viewed through conflicting ideological paradigms.
+Initially only approaching this "missing person's case" with a detached professionalism, Miller soon uncovers evidence that Julie Mao may in fact be in real danger.
+Not only does his investigation of this woman's life on Ceres soon reveal that she has mysteriously vanished from her apartment (having last been seen boarding a small cargo ship bearing the familiar name of the Scopuli), but when Miller breaks into Julie's private files, he uncovers a message sent to her by her mother in which this woman makes cryptic references to the Canterbury's destruction many weeks before this event occurred.

-And yet, as Miller's conviction that Julie is in some way entangled in a larger conspiracy grows, so too does the ambiguous nature of his increasingly disconcerting obsession with this woman's life.
-As Miller immerses himself further and further in every piece of information he can find about Julie Mao, he also becomes increasingly invested not only by the story of how this woman abandoned the wealth and security of her family in favor of a life of poverty on Ceres, but also how she joined the cause of the controversial Outer Planets Alliance, and dedicated her life to an activist group committed to overthrowing the rule of the very same corporation which her father currently leads--a corporation which Miller himself now indirectly serves.
+And yet, as Miller's conviction that Julie is in some way entangled in a larger conspiracy grows, so too does the disconcerting nature of his obsession with this woman's life.
+As Miller immerses himself further and further in every piece of information he can find about Julie Mao, he becomes increasingly invested not only in the story of how she abandoned the wealth and security of her family in favor of a life of poverty on Ceres, but also how this woman from Earth joined the cause of the Outer Planets Alliance, and dedicated her life to an activist group committed to overthrowing the rule of the very same corporation which her father currently runs--a corporation which Miller himself, as an employee of Star Helix Security, now indirectly serves.

 This sets up what by far becomes Leviathan Wakes's most interesting storyline.
-As Holden's narrative follows the occasionally outlandish struggle of he and his crew as they strive to uncover the identity of the Canterbury's true attackers, all while also fleeing authorities who are more interested in labeling them all as either traitors to their respective nations, or (perhaps worse) national heroes, Miller's narrative similarly embodies a story in which its protagonist seems to exist between several contrasting realities.
+As Holden's narrative follows the occasionally outlandish struggles of he and his surviving crew as they strive to uncover the identity of the Canterbury's true attackers--all while also fleeing authorities who are more interested in labeling them as either traitors to their respective nations, or (perhaps worse) heroes--Miller's parallel narrative similarly embodies a story in which its protagonist seems to exist between several contrasting interpretations of reality.
 Soon, Miller's own fraught history begins regularly surfacing in his thoughts, with his investigation of Julie's life on Ceres touching on a long-repressed debate that he seems to have once wrestled with in his youth.

-As Miller repeatedly acknowledges, his job at Star Helix means that he is merely a pawn in a larger corporate apparatus--an individual whose duty first and foremost is to maintain not so much the safety of the many people who live on Ceres, but instead a corporate-controlled status quo that even he recognizes as inherently corrupt.
-In one scene that seems to embody Miller's political outlook, he witnesses the start of what he interprets to be a riot organized by the Outer Planets Alliance, and briefly attempts to stop a passing teenage girl from walking toward this dispute.
-Yet when this girl responds by challenging Miller's indifference toward the situation, Miller simply turns and walks away, seemingly viewing himself as permanently separate from this conflict.
+As Miller repeatedly acknowledges to himself, his job at Star Helix means that he is merely a pawn in a larger corporate apparatus--an individual whose duty first and foremost is to maintain not so much the safety of the many people who live on the Ceres colony, but instead a corporate-controlled status quo that even he recognizes as inherently corrupt.
+In one scene that seems to embody Miller's moral outlook, he witnesses the start of what he interprets to be a riot organized by the Outer Planets Alliance, and briefly attempts to stop a passing girl from becoming involved in what he knows is an already deadly standoff.
+Yet when this girl responds by instead challenging Miller's indifference toward the situation, Miller turns and walks away--presumably leaving her to die.

 The sound of detonation came from spinward, then voices raised in anger.
 The kids on the commons stopped their games of touch-me touch-you and stared.
 Miller stood up.
 There was smoke, but he couldn't see flames.
 The breeze picked up as the station air clearers raised the flow to suck away particulates so the sensors didn't think there was a risk of fanning a fire.
 Three gunshots rang out in fast succession, and the voices came together in a rough chant.
 Miller couldn't make words out of it, but the rhythm told him all he needed to know.
 Not a disaster, not a fire, not a breach.
 Just a riot.